Education Law

 The services the Firm provides are customized to the unique individual needs of each family.
 Listed below are some of the areas in which our Firm offers representation and counsel to parents and their children.

-Mandelbaum Barrett’s Education Law attorneys protect the legal and civil rights of students with disabilities.
+Mandelbaum Barrett PC’s Education Law attorneys protect the legal and civil rights of students with disabilities.
 Your special needs child is legally entitled to a free appropriate public education (FAPE) with individually tailored services and accommodations to meaningfully benefit from his or her educational program in the least restrictive environment (LRE).
 But what happens when your special needs child is not progressing in his or her program or needs more class support?
 What happens when the school district decides to take services away from your child?
 What happens when the school is not following your child’s Individualized Education Program (IEP)?
 What happens when your special needs child is disciplined for conduct related to his or her disability?
 The school district may make decisions that you do not agree with and you may not know what your legal rights are and what resources available to you and your child.
 If that’s the case, you need help from a special education attorney.
 Let us help.
 Our services include:

 - Reviewing educational records, including evaluations, IEPs, and Section 504 plans.